infinum/phrasing/README.md

 ## Setup

-The rake task will also generate a PhrasingHelper.rb file in your <tt>app/helpers</tt> folder where you will need to implement your <tt>can_edit_phrases?</tt> method.
-Example:
+The rake task will also generate <tt>phrasing_helper.rb</tt> in your <tt>app/helpers</tt> folder.
+Here you will need to implement the <tt>can_edit_phrases?</tt> method.
+Use this to hook-up your existing user authentication system to work with Phrasing.

+For example:

 ```ruby
 module PhrasingHelper